-Transmission predominates among crowded populations in enclosed spaces such as long-term care facilities, schools etc. The incubation period for influenza is usually one to three days and individuals are infectious from one day before symptom onset up to ten days afterwards.
+The spread of flu is especially common among crowded populations in enclosed spaces such as long-term care facilities and schools.
+An individual infected with the flu virus will start to show symptoms one to four days after being exposed.
+These infected individuals are able to spread the virus to others from one day before their symptoms start up to ten days afterwards.
 It is important to:

 - Wash hands often with soap and water, especially after a sneeze or cough.
-When soap and water are not handy, alcohol-based hand sanitizers are an acceptable alternative. - · Cover your coughs and sneezes. - · Limit touching eyes, nose and mouth. - Do not share items; such as, drinking glasses, eating utensils, water bottles, mouth guards, or cosmetics.
+When soap and water are not handy, alcohol-based hand sanitizers are an acceptable alternative. - · Cover your coughs and sneezes. - · Limit touching eyes, nose and mouth. - · Do not share items; such as, drinking glasses, eating utensils, water bottles, mouth guards, or cosmetics.